-I am a social anthropologist with special interests in migration regimes, racism, gender and the precarization of life and labour in urban spaces.
+I am a social anthropologist with special interests in migration regimes, racism, gender, social inequality and the precarization of life and labour in urban spaces.
 I like to explore the intersections of academic, activist, and artistic practices.

 From October 2020 to September 2021, I am guest professor for gender, migration and globalization at the Institute of Social Sciences at the University of Augsburg.